rwieruch/blog_robinwieruch_content/blog/react-function-component/index.md

 export default App;
 ```

 The useState hook takes an initial state as parameter and returns an array which holds the current state as first item and a function to change the state as second item.
 We are using [JavaScript array destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to access both items with a shorthand expression.
-In addition, the destructuring let's us name the variables ourselves.
+In addition, the destructuring lets us name the variables ourselves.

 Let's add an input field to change the state with the `setGreeting()` function: